Why France has become a prime target for terrorists

 It could be “to say to France, ‘If you continue to bomb our positions, there’s going to be more of the same and you had better leave off or more of your civilians will die,'” McCants said.

-But he pointed out that it’s difficult to speculate about ISIS’s reasoning because “it may be a matter of where they had the greatest opportunity.”
+But McCants pointed out that it’s difficult to speculate about ISIS’ reasoning because “it may be a matter of where they had the greatest opportunity.”

 “The nation that is ISIS’ greatest enemy is the United States,” McCants said.
 “And you would have to expect that [the US] would be at the very top of their list of targets.
 But it’s also very difficult to get operatives into this country.”

 Tensions surrounding France’s Muslim community have long been simmering, as George Packer, a foreign correspondent for The New Yorker who covered the Iraq war, chronicled in an August article.
-The piece, “The Other France,” wondered whether Paris suburbs are an “incubator for terrorism.”
+The article, titled “The Other France,” wondered whether Paris suburbs are an “incubator for terrorism.”

 “France has all kinds of suburbs, but the word for them, banlieues, has become pejorative, meaning slums dominated by immigrants,” Packer wrote.